Yuvraj Singh: Highs and lows

-Yuvraj returned to form in early-2004 in the tri-series involving Australia and Zimbabwe.
+Singh returned to form in early-2004 in the tri-series involving Australia and Zimbabwe.
 He scored 314 runs from 8 innings at an average of 39.25, including his second ODI hundred - 139 runs from 122 balls, with 16 fours and two sixes - against Australia at the Sydney Cricket Ground.
 He had a mixed tour of Pakistan in March–April 2004.
 He disappointed in the ODI series with 141 runs from 5 matches, averaging just over 28, but found success in the Test series.
 In the first Test at Multan, he scored 59 - his maiden Test fifty - as India registered an innings win.
 He also picked his maiden Test wicket during Pakistan's second innings.
-In the second Test at Lahore, Yuvraj scored his maiden Test century during India's first innings while the rest of the batting line-up struggled against the bowling of Umar Gul.
-Yuvraj's score of 112 came from just 129 deliveries with 15 fours and two sixes.
+In the second Test at Lahore, Singh scored his maiden Test century during India's first innings while the rest of the batting line-up struggled against the bowling of Umar Gul.
+Singh's score of 112 came from just 129 deliveries with 15 fours and two sixes.
 He made only 12 runs in the second Test as Pakistan levelled the series after winning the match by 9 wickets.
 He scored 47 in the final Test at Rawalpindi where India secured the series with another innings victory.
 However, he suffered a drop in form in the latter half of 2004 with batting averages of 31 in the 2004 Asia Cup, 12.33 in the Natwest Series in England and just 4.50 in the 2004 ICC Champions Trophy.
 In October 2004, after the first two Tests of the Border-Gavaskar Trophy, he was dropped from the Test squad as his dismal run with the bat yielded just 47 runs from the two matches.

-Despite Yuvraj's loss of form, he continued to be a regular feature in the Indian ODI team.
+Despite Singh's loss of form, he continued to be a regular feature in the Indian ODI team.
 In the Platinum Jubilee Match against Pakistan in November 2004, he scored a 62-ball 78 in a losing cause.
-In December 2004, Yuvraj scored 94 runs at an average of 31.33 in the three-match ODI tour of Bangladesh including a quickfire knock of 69 from 32 balls in the final ODI at Dhaka.
+In December 2004, Singh scored 94 runs at an average of 31.33 in the three-match ODI tour of Bangladesh including a quickfire knock of 69 from 32 balls in the final ODI at Dhaka.
 He had a disappointing ODI series at home against Pakistan in April 2005, scoring 98 runs in six matches at 19.60.